 }

 Before the loop, we declare a variable named counter and initialize it to 0.
 Then we declare a variable named result to hold the value returned from the loop.
 On every iteration of the loop, we add 1 to the counter variable, and then check whether the counter is equal to 10.
 When it is, we use the break keyword with the value counter * 2.
 After the loop, we use a semicolon to end the statement that assigns the value to result.
 Finally, we print the value in result, which in this case is 20.

+You can also return from inside a loop.
+While break only exits the current loop, return always exits the current function.

 Loop Labels to Disambiguate Between Multiple Loops